FrugalX/lite-design-editor/README.md

 ## Getting Started

-To get started with Lite Design Editor, simply clone the repository to your local machine and open `index.html` in a web browser.
-No additional setup is required.
+To get started with Lite Design Editor, follow these steps:

+1. Clone the repository to your local machine using Git:

 ```bash
 git clone https://github.com/your-username/lite-design-editor.git
 cd lite-design-editor
 ```

+2. Open the cloned repository in your preferred code editor.
+For example, you can open it using Visual Studio Code:

+3. In Visual Studio Code, navigate to the index.html file located in the repository.

+4. Use the "Go Live" feature of Visual Studio Code to launch a local development server and view the Lite Design Editor in your web browser.

+That's it!
+You're now ready to start using Lite Design Editor.

 ## Usage